szgabsz91/jdk-ocamorph-pyphen/README.md

 Docker image that contains JDK, Ocamorph and Pyphen.

-The latest version is 10.0.0 that supports JDK10.
+The latest version is 11.0.0 that supports JDK 11.